 A critical component of workplace communication is listening.
 Drivers want to be heard; when they are, it can pay off not only in reduced turnover but also in the form of ideas that keep your business competitive during the driver shortage.
 “At a time when change is constant, organizations can’t afford an engagement model that leaves employees on the sidelines,” warns BCG.

 Gallup underscores the value of taking action based on employee feedback: “If you want people to feel like their opinions matter, you must always acknowledge and, whenever possible, show you have taken action based on their input.”
 Give drivers the respect they deserve, involve them in solutions, and keep them connected through improved communication—and you will experience the reward of their commitment to your company.

-Read the next article in this series - R-E-S-P-E-C-T: Valued Drivers Are Loyal Drivers
+Read the next article in our Driver Recruitment and Retention series - R-E-S-P-E-C-T: Valued Drivers Are Loyal Drivers

 Originally posted on Trucking Info